Kendrick Nunn: Los Angeles Lakers (2021–2023)

 On August 6, 2021, Nunn signed a two-year, $10 million contract with the Los Angeles Lakers.
 On October 21, he was diagnosed with a bone bruise in his right knee and was expected to miss multiple weeks.
 On December 6, coach Frank Vogel said that Nunn was likely to not return during December.
 On January 17, 2022, Nunn suffered a setback in his rehab.
 On February 8, he was ruled out until at least late March.
-He ultimately missed the entire season because of the knee injury.
+He ultimately missed the entire season due to knee injury.

 On October 18, 2022, Nunn made his Lakers debut, scoring 13 points in a 109–123 loss to the Golden State Warriors.
 On January 6, 2023, he scored a season-high 23 points, alongside three rebounds, two assists, and one steal, in a 130–114 win over the Atlanta Hawks.

-Washington Wizards (2023–present)
+Washington Wizards (2023)

 On January 23, 2023, Nunn was traded, alongside three future second-round draft picks, to the Washington Wizards in exchange for Rui Hachimura.
-Nunn made his Wizards debut two days later, recording 12 points, four rebounds, four assists and two steals in a 108–103 win over the Houston Rockets.
+Nunn made his Wizards debut two days later, recording 12 points, four rebounds, four assists and two steals off the bench in a 108–103 win over the Houston Rockets.